-- Financial assets are subsequently measured at fair value or amortised cost.
-Changes in the fair value of financial assets are recognised as follows. - Debt financial assets measured at fair value through other comprehensive income (FVOCI): Changes in fair value are recognised in other comprehensive income (OCI), except for foreign exchange gains and losses and expected credit losses, which are recognised in profit or loss.
-On derecognition, any gains or losses accumulated in OCI are reclassified to profit or loss. - Equity financial assets measured at FVOCI: All changes in fair value are recognised in OCI.
-The amounts in OCI are not reclassified to profit or loss. - Financial assets at FVTPL: All changes in fair value are recognised in profit or loss. - Financial liabilities, other than those classified as at FVTPL, are generally measured at amortised cost. - If a financial liability is measured at FVTPL, then all changes in fair value are recognised in profit or loss. - For a financial liability designated as at FVTPL, a split presentation of changes in fair value is generally required.
-The portion of the fair value changes that is attributable to changes in the financial liability's credit risk is recognised directly in OCI.
-The remainder is recognised in profit or loss.
-The amount presented in OCI is never reclassified to profit or loss.

-- All derivatives (including separated embedded derivatives) are measured at fair value with changes in fair value recognised in profit or loss.
+- Financial assets are subsequently measured at fair value, except for loans and receivables and held-to-maturity investments (which are measured at amortised cost) and investments in unlisted equity instruments in the rare circumstances that fair value cannot be measured reliably (which are measured at cost). - Changes in the fair value of available-for-sale financial assets are recognised in other comprehensive income (OCI), except for impairment losses and foreign exchange gains and losses on available-for-sale monetary items, which are recognised in profit or loss.
+On derecognition, any gains or losses accumulated in OCI are reclassified to profit or loss. - Financial liabilities, other than those classified at FVTPL, are generally measured at amortised cost. - Changes in the fair value of financial assets and financial liabilities at FVTPL are recognised in profit or loss. - All derivatives (including separated embedded derivatives) are measured at fair value with changes in fair value recognised in profit or loss.

-Recognition of interest and dividend income
+Recognition of interest

-- Interest income and interest expense are calculated using the effective interest method.
-The effective interest rate is calculated on initial recognition based on estimated cash flows considering all of the contractual terms of the financial instrument but excluding expected credit losses.
-For floating rate instruments, the effective interest rate is updated to reflect movements in market rates of interest. - Dividend income on equity investments measured at FVOCI is recognised in profit or loss, unless it clearly represents a repayment of part of the cost of the investment.
+Interest income and interest expense are calculated using the effective interest method.
+The effective interest rate is calculated on initial recognition based on estimated cash flows considering all of the contractual terms of the financial instrument but excluding future credit losses.
+For floating rate instruments, the effective interest rate is updated to reflect movements in market rates of interest.